Dhawk818/AI-version-of-jargon-linker/README.md

 Add, edit, and delete custom jargon terms with definitions

-Entries saved permanently in browser using localStorage
+Entries saved permanently in browser using local Storage

 Sorting options: alphabetical or most recent